iNewLegend/elementor/docs/core/common/assets/js/api/core/hooks/data.md

    * Register data hook that runs **_after_** command runs:
         ```javascript
         // Example of data hook, fired after the command runs.
-        // Important: Available to run in the console but depends on $e.components example#1. ( TODO ADD LINK )
+        // Important: Available to run in the console but depends on $e.components example#1.
         class CustomDataHook extends $e.modules.hookData.After {
             getCommand() {
                 // Command to hook.